Chapter 1501:47-4 Scenic River land

 (C) No person shall enter upon scenic river lands or utilize any facilities therein that have been temporarily closed or evacuated by the chief of the division or the chief's appointed agent if it has been determined to be hazardous for public use as the result of inclement weather, water, fire, construction, or any other situation with the potential to impact public health, safety, or welfare.

-(D) No person shall be present on scenic river lands in violation of any special instructions, orders or notices issued under divisions (B) or (C) of this section unless exempted in writing by the chief or an appointed agent.
+(D) No person shall be present on scenic river lands in violation of any special instructions, orders or notices issued under paragraph (B) or (C) of this rule unless exempted in writing by the chief or an appointed agent.

 (E) On scenic river lands that are open to the general public by access permit only, persons must receive written permission from the chief of the division of watercraft or appointed agent prior to entry into such areas, must carry proof of written permission while within the area, and present it upon request.